 The second and third year of the program functions as a continuum of surgical and medical education.
-In the beginning of the second year, the resident spends several months back on the OMS service and continues in the C 21.
-In January of Year 2, the resident starts the medical school clinical clerkships.
+In the beginning of the second year the resident spends several months back on the OMS service and continues in the C 21.
+In January of Year 2 the resident starts the medical school clinical clerkships.
 The clerkships continue throughout the third year and the USMLE Step I and II are taken after completion of the clerkships.
 A mandatory rotation on the Anesthesia Service is started during the final months of the third year.

-OMS: 2 months
+OMS: 2 Blocks

 The fourth year of the program is a hybrid year where the resident completes the Anesthesia rotation and returns and functions as a junior chief resident on the Oral and Maxillofacial Service.
 Graduation from medical school is planned the month of January.

-OMS: 9 months
+OMS: 9 Blocks

 The fifth year of the program is spent as an R-1 on the General Surgery Service.
 The resident functions as a full time member of the General Surgery Department.
-This 12-month rotation is an essential component necessary for New York State medical Licensure.
+This 12 month rotation is an essential component necessary for New York State medical Licensure.
 USMLE Step III should be completed during this year of training.

-Core General Surgery: 8 months
+Core General Surgery: 8 Blocks

-Oral/ Maxillofacial Surgery: 3 months
+Oral/ Maxillofacial Surgery: 3 Blocks

-The sixth year of the program consists of 12 months of rotations on the Oral and Maxillofacial Surgery Service at Bellevue Hospital/ New York University Medical Center and affiliated hospitals.
+The sixth year of the program consists of 12 months of rotations on the Oral and Maxillofacial Surgery Service at Bellevue Hospital/ New York University Langone Medical Center and affiliated hospitals.
 The resident will function as a chief resident with experiences and expectations consistent with this level of training.
-During this final year of training, residents participate in cleft lip and palate surgical missions to Mexico and South America.
+During this final year of training, residents may participate in cleft lip and palate surgical missions to Mexico and South America.